 Given the smaller sweet spots on the bats my son has used, he’s spent 8 years developing bat control.
 Many of the bigger all-star caliber players in our league started using big barrel bats around the age of 9 or 10.
 While many of them had higher strikeout rates, they also more often hit the ball very hard.
 Now that my son has finally made the switch to big barrel, he’s had 2-3 extra years of squaring up a small sweet spot.
 My theory is that the extra 2-3 years forced him to develop more precise mechanics.
 With a big barrel, you can be slightly off on squaring up and still get solid contact off the sweet spot.
-With the MB50, my son almost always gets solid contact off the sweet spot on the majority of swings.
+With the MB50, my so gets solid contact off the sweet spot on the majority of swings.

 My son is sold on the idea that 2 1/4″ bats with small sweet spots force him to be more precise.
 He has enthusiastically started using the 2 1/4″ wood version (-5) of the Axe bat (which was unfortunately discontinued in June 2016), both to build up his muscles and to continue challenging himself to be more precise with his swing.

 As I’ve mentioned a few times on this site, the batter matters more than the bat.
 The batter needs to be appropriately ready before each pitch, then see the ball, then hit the ball.
 The “readiness” and “seeing” have nothing to do with the bat.
 The “hit the ball” part is more influenced by body type/size and mechanics than bat technology.
 So despite all the hype about high-priced high-tech bats, the batter still matters far more than the bat.